 Looking for things to do in the weeks ahead?
-Even though we can’t get out as much right now or attend events and concerts like we used to, with the power of the internet, there are online events, activities, live streams and virtual tours that we can still enjoy at home.
+Even though we can’t get out as much right now or attend events and concerts like we used to, with the power of the internet, there are online events, activities, live streams and virtual tours that we can still enjoy.
 Here are some to check out!

 Enjoy a performance

 - The Singapore Symphony Orchestra has rolled out a three-month digital season.
-Three to four concerts will be released on specific days of the week.
 Head to SSOPlayOn! and keep updated about upcoming online events on the SSO’s YouTube, Facebook and Spotify channels.

 - Explore a variety of arts-related content on Esplanade Off Stage.
 There’s all types of things to check out, from videos of past shows to articles and podcasts.

 - Watch past productions by The Necessary Stage on their Vimeo page.